arwes/arwes/docs/animation/animation-system.md

 ### Methods

-- `getDurationIn(): number` - If `serial`, it sums all children duration, otherwise it calculates the time they take to enter in staggering mode.
-- `getDurationOut(); number` - Get the duration the first children node lasts exiting.
 - `updateActivation(Function({ energy: EnergyInterface, component: Element, index: number }): boolean | null)` -
 Iterate over each child node and depending on the returned value, it updates the flow state.
 If boolean is returned, it changes the activation of the child